Richard A. White

 Public Affairs at Syracuse University.

-Petra Mollet is chief of staff for the American Public Transportation Association (APTA).
-Her responsibilities include APTA's governance, strategic planning and annual business planning, as well as overseeing human resources.
+Petra Mollet is Vice President-Strategic & International Programs for the American Public Transportation Association (APTA).
+Her responsibilities include APTA's governance, strategic planning and annual business planning.

 Before she joined APTA in February 2008, Mollet was director of corporate development in the corporate office at the International Association of Public Transport (UITP) based in Brussels, Belgium.
 She led UITP’s worldwide expansion and its external relations, as well as supporting the launch of UITP’s Sustainable Development Program in 2001.